quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part105_19.3.3_Precessi.md

 To plot the rings representing the Ellis wormhole, you need to define the position and radius for each ring and use VPython's `ring` object.
 Here is a step-by-step guide:

 1. **Define the Position Function**:
-   - Use numerical integration (trapezoidal rule) to compute the z-coordinate \(z\) based on the function derived from the arctangent and logarithmic terms.
+   - Use numerical integration (trapezoidal rule) to compute the z-coordinate $z$ based on the function derived from the arctangent and logarithmic terms.

 2. **Define the Radius Function**:
-   - Calculate the radius at a given point \(L\).
+   - Calculate the radius at a given point $L$.

 3. **Plot the Rings**:
    - Use VPython's `ring` object to plot rings at specific z-coordinates.